 Happy Homes Still Need Supervision With Pets

-Once you have your dog and cat settled, tolerating, or even enjoying each other’s company, it is still not a good idea to leave them unsupervised in an area where the cat cannot get away.
+Once your dog and cat are settled, tolerating, or even enjoying each other’s company, it is still not a good idea to leave them unsupervised in an area where the cat cannot escape.

-No matter how well trained your dog is, it’s prey drive can still activate unexpectantly.
-Or your cat can get fed up with the dog’s attention and scratch causing damage to the eyes.
+No matter how well trained your dog is, its prey drive can still activate unexpectedly.
+Or your cat can get fed up with the dog’s attention and scratch, causing damage to the eyes.

-Always make sure that there is somewhere that your cat can go to get away from your dog.
-No-one wants stressed or hurt pets, and it is always better to be safe than sorry.
+Always make sure that your cat has somewhere to go to get away from your dog.
+No one wants stressed or hurt pets, and it is always better to be safe than sorry.

 Even if Pickles decides to have a nap on Luna’s bed and Luna is on our bed, they are never left alone.